easy-http/mock-builder/README.md

 ### queryParamsAre

-Expects for a query parameter set with specific values.
+It expects for a query parameters set with specific values.

 ```php
 $builder